Contest a Ticket

 Submitting Proof Documents

-If one or more of the violations charged was for failure to produce a valid driver’s license, valid learner’s permit, valid vehicle registration, or valid vehicle insurance, you may submit proof of having these documents at the time you submit your response to the ticket ("Answer"), or you may bring proof when you go to trial.
+If one or more of the violations charged was for failure to produce a valid driver’s license, valid learner’s permit, valid vehicle registration, or valid vehicle insurance, you may submit proof of having these documents at the time you submit your response to the ticket ("Answer"), or you may submit proof at your trial.

 Valid proof documents must indicate that the credential or insurance was in effect at the date and time of the alleged violation.
 For alleged insurance and registration violations, the proof must indicate the vehicle described on your ticket.